ElGarash/guidelines/README.md

    <span style="color: #888888;">_Table <experiment name><table number>_: <description>.</span>
    ```

    a.
-Add descriptive column/row names.
+We add descriptive column/row names.

    b.
 Units should be specified in the column/row not in values, and put in parentheses, for example, `WER (%)`, or `Execution time (s)`.

-8. If you are comparing the result of two experiments, put the results of the old experiment in the current one, don't reference it.
+8. If we are comparing the result of two experiments, put the results of the old experiment in the current one, don't reference it.

 9. Links of the associated notebooks should added to the experiment report.

-10. If you are quoting, word to word, from a paper, you should use the quote syntax in markdown:
+10. If we are quoting, word to word, from a paper, we use the quote syntax in markdown:

     ```md
     > This is a quote
     ```

-11. Add references as the final section of the report.
+11. We add references as the final section of the report.

 12. No Experiment should go un-reviewed, open a PR, and someone else should review, sign-off, and approve your experiment.